 Common Freshwater Birds Names:

-- Goose – A bird with a long neck and loud call, often seen near lakes.
+Geese are birds with long necks and loud calls, often seen grazing or swimming near lakes.

 5. Freshwater Reptiles Names